ResourceDataInc/please/README.md

 * `on DATABASE` specifies the name of the database connectionString in please.exe.config
 * `with versioning` uses the version number prepended to the .sql file (e.g. 20130901000000_create-table.sql) to ensure the .sql file is only ran once on the given database
 * `include .\whitelist.txt` specifies a file containing the list of .sql files to run if found in the given .\directory

+## run py
+Command for running a single .py file or a batch of .py files in a directory on a given database.

+### Usage
+* `please run py file .\script.py`
+* `please run py with versioning in .\directory on DATABASE`
+* `please run py include .\whitelist.txt in .\directory on DATABASE`

+### Options
+* `file .\script.py` specifies an individual sql file to run
+* `in .\directory` specifies the directory containing the .py files
+* `on DATABASE` specifies the name of the database connectionString in please.exe.config
+* `with versioning` uses the version number prepended to the .py file (e.g. 20130901000000_create-table.sql) to ensure the .py file is only ran once
+* `include .\whitelist.txt` specifies a file containing the list of .py files to run if found in the given .\directory

+## run all
+Command for running a batch of .sql and/or .py files in a directory on a given database.

+### Usage
+* `please run all in .\directory on DATABASE`
+* `please run all with versioning in .\directory on DATABASE`
+* `please run all include .\whitelist.txt in .\directory on DATABASE`

+### Options
+* `in .\directory` specifies the directory containing the .sql and/or .py files
+* `on DATABASE` specifies the name of the database connectionString in please.exe.config
+* `with versioning` uses the version number prepended to the .sql and/or .py file (e.g. 20130901000000_create-table.sql) to ensure the .sql and/or .py file is only ran once
+* `include .\whitelist.txt` specifies a file containing the list of .sql and/or .py files to run if found in the given .\directory

 ## add timestamp
 Command for adding a timestamp to all files in a directory that don't already have them.